agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 [langeveld]: https://en.wikipedia.org/wiki/Sebastian_Langeveld

-[Peter Sagan][sagan], the [green jersey][green] winner, was only interested in sprints, so he took it easy on mountain stages as you can see in the steep declines on stages 14 and 15 (the Pyrenees) and Stages 18--20 (the Alps).
-Most other riders had similar performance, as you can see, although some recovered time on stage 17 when the favorites let a large break away group escape and take a 20 minute advantage.
+[Peter Sagan][sagan], the [green jersey][green] winner, was only interested in sprints.
+He took it easy on the mountain stages to conserve energy, as you can see in the steep declines on stages 14 and 15 (the Pyrenees) and Stages 18--20 (the Alps).
+Most other riders similarly, as you can see, although some recovered time on stage 17 when the favorites let a large breakaway group escape and take a 20 minute advantage.
 Sagan did not make that group, as we can see.

 [Romain Bardet][bardet], the [polka dot jersey][polka_dot] winner, was fighting for the yellow jersey until stage 14 where he cracked and lost 20 minutes.
-This forced him to pivot to going for the climbing jersey.
-To win this, he had to be one of the first at the top of the major climbs, so for the remaining stages he stayed with the favorites or attacked early, keeping his time behind pretty consistent.
+This forced him to pivot to trying to win the climbing jersey, which meant he needed to be one of the first riders to reach the top of the remaining climbs.
+For the remaining stages he stayed with the favorites or attacked early, keeping his time behind pretty consistent.

 [sagan]: https://en.wikipedia.org/wiki/Peter_Sagan
 [green]: https://en.wikipedia.org/wiki/Points_classification_in_the_Tour_de_France